allancodenet/gatsby-starter-netlify-cms/src/pages/products/index.md

   blurbs:
     - image: /img/coffee.png
       text: >
-        we offer detailed guides on everything about KRA services Check our posts
+        we offer detailed guides and consultancy on everything about KRA services .We also get  all types of returns done.
     - image: /img/coffee-gear.png
-      text: we offer detailed guides on everything about KRA services Check our posts
+      text: we offer all e citizen services.including passport and birth certificate applications
     - image: /img/tutorials.png
-      text: we offer detailed guides on everything about KRA services Check our posts
+      text: we offer conultancy of NHIF and  we help with registration or change of facility.
     - image: /img/meeting-space.png
-      text: we offer detailed guides on everything about KRA services Check our posts
+      text: we offer renewal of driving licenses,application of smart DL, Test booking and vehicle transfer.
     - image: /img/blog-index.jpg
-      text: helb services
+      text: we help with Helb loans application
     - image: /img/chemex.jpg
-      text: kuccps services
+      text: we help with choosing of courses. and transfer to other institutions
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    time saving guides to allow easy applications saving you from headaches, application of all of your services by experts.
 main:
   heading: Apply government of Kenya online services Yourself
   description: Jihudumie will guide you how to make every application to access